Frequently Asked Questions about cyclocross

 A: Cyclocross is bicycle racing that happens during the Fall and Winter.
 It is a mass-start event, so all racers start together and race on the course at the same time.
-Courses include grass, pavement, sand, dirt, mud and a variety of natural and man-made obstacles that force riders to dismount and run with, or carry their bikes.
+The first rider across the finish line wins.

 A: The most common name you'll encounter is Dutch: "Veldrijden" (literally "riding in fields".)
 Cyclo-cross, with a dash in the middle, is also common.

 A: Grass, pavement, dirt, sand are all common.
 Depending on the weather, add snow and/or ice sometimes.
 Larger races sometimes have "flyover" ramps or "over/under" ramps where riders pedal up, over, and down a bridge that spans the course, passing below.
 Riders will dismount and remount their bikes multiple times per lap on a typical 'cross race course.

 A: Almost every cyclocross race has a pit, or technical area, where you can get repairs or even change bikes.
 At higher levels, riders have a dedicated pit crew to help them.
 In races that have a lot of mud, riders come into the pit and take a fresh, clean bike.
 Their mechanic cleans the dirty bike while the rider is out on the course.
 Changing wheels is slow, so in the event of a flat tire riders just change the entire bike!